bugdisclose/Network-Monitoring-Tool/README.md

 # Network-Monitoring-Tool
-Network monitoring tool is a tool which helps you in to the network packet analysis
+Network monitoring tool is a tool which helps you in to the network packet analysis (Installation script is under development...now you can install it manually run and test)

 ![Image of networ](https://www.flowmon.com/getattachment/Home/Tabs/Network-Monitoring-Visibility/product-img-monitoring.png)